 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Sleep disturbances are common in psychiatric disorders.
-It has been established that 4.4% to 20% of the general population suffers from a major depressive disorder, which is frequently associated with a dysregulation of normal sleep-wake mechanisms (45).
+It has been established that 4.4% to 20% of the general population suffers from a major depressive disorder, which is frequently associated with a dysregulation of normal sleep-wake mechanisms (60).
 Disturbances of circadian rhythms are a cardinal feature of psychiatric dysfunctions, including major depressive disorder, suggesting that biological clocks may play a role in their pathophysiology.
-In addition, the habit of sleeping at a time that is out of phase with the body's other biological rhythms is a common finding in depressed patients (45).
-Depression is associated with longer sleep latency, frequent and long awakenings, and/or early morning awakening associated with poor sleep satisfaction.
+In addition, the habit of sleeping at a time that is out of phase with the body's other biological rhythms is a common finding in patients with depression (60).
+Depression is associated with longer sleep latency, frequent and long awakenings, or early morning awakening associated with poor sleep satisfaction.
 Sleep disturbance associated with depression sometimes responds to treatment of the underlying depression.
 Some antidepressants, such as mirtazapine, directly improve sleep quality.
 Unfortunately, most antidepressants, including the selective serotonin reuptake inhibitors and duloxetine, have the side effect of insomnia.
 Adjunctive medication is often necessary to treat depression- or antidepressant-associated insomnia.
 The author discusses the evaluation and treatment of sleep disorders associated with depression.

 • Sleep disorders are commonly associated with psychiatric disorders.

 • A sleep complaint could be the heralding symptom of a psychiatric disorder.